ruslanmv/ruslanmv.github.io/_posts/2022-01-24-How-to-connect-Google-Colab-to-your-computer.md

 Colab allows you to create, run, and share Jupyter notebooks without having to download or install anything.
 Integration with GitHub means that you can work entirely in the cloud.

-There are two methods that you can connect  Google Colab with you computer:
+There are two methods that I will consider that you can connect Google Colab with you computer:

 - a) With **Windows**
 - b) With **Ubuntu** or **Windows with Ubuntu**